This morning the first in a series called HAYSTACKS.

 Jesus died on the cross for us.
 The Bible did not die.
 But it is the Bible which informs us that Jesus died for us and ministers for us now.
 The Bible is our viewport onto our world.
 It is a gift from a personal Savior.

 But the reproduction is stated to be for the disciple, for the learner, for the follower of Christ.
 There is a difference between looking at delicious food and eating it.
-And, there is a difference between a humanistic hope and a Christian one.
+And, there is a difference between a humanistic and a Christian hope.
 They differ in quality.

 Consider what Paul says about hope in Ephesians 1:15-23:

 For this reason, because I have heard of your faith in the Lord Jesus and your love toward all the saints, I do not cease to give thanks for you, remembering you in my prayers, that the God of our Lord Jesus Christ, the Father of glory, may give you the Spirit of wisdom and of revelation in the knowledge of Him, having the eyes of your hearts enlightened, that you may know what is the hope to which He has called you, what are the riches of His glorious inheritance in the saints, and what is the immeasurable greatness of His power toward us who believe, according to the working of His great might that He worked in Christ when He raised Him from the dead and seated Him at His right hand in the heavenly places, far above all rule and authority and power and dominion, and above every name that is named, not only in this age but also in the one to come.
 And He put all things under His feet and gave Him as head over all things to the church, which is His body, the fullness of Him who fills all in all.

 What is this hope to which He has called you?
 That God is ready to give you wisdom now, to reveal Himself directly to you now.
 When we became His children, all things that belonged to Him became also ours.
 We can experience today the "immeasurable greatness" of His power toward us who believe.
 The power that raised Jesus from the dead is to be the power in our own experience.